Prog0123/Prog0123/README.md

 - 📚 Continuous learner with a growth mindset
 - ☕ Powered by coffee and curiosity

-## 💫 Always Open to Collaboration!
+## 🌱 Learning Journey

 <div align="center">

-  **Feel free to explore my repositories and don't hesitate to reach out for interesting projects!**
+  **Currently on a journey to become a better developer.
+Every day is a new opportunity to learn and grow!**

 </div>